4d/docs/docs/Admin/webAdmin.md

 ## Authentication and Session

-As soon as an access key [is defined](#access-key) in the settings, any connection to the WebAdmin must be authenticated.
+As soon as an access key [is defined](#access-key) in the WebAdmin settings, any connection to an administration page must be authenticated.

-> If no access key has been defined (empty string), a warning message is displayed by the WebAdmin.

-When the WebAdmin web server is accessed from the **Open Web admin interface** command of the **Administration** menu, the user is automatically authenticated.
+When an administration page is accessed directly from a 4D or 4D Server menu item (**File > Web Administration > Web interface** or **Records > Data Explorer**), the user is automatically authenticated.

-When the WebAdmin web server is accessed by entering a URL and without prior identification, an authentication is required.
+When an administration page is accessed by entering a URL and without prior identification, an authentication is required.

 - By default, the WebAdmin web server displays an authentication dialog box, allowing the user to enter the access key.
 - You can also implement a custom authentication interface and validate the entered access key using the [`.validateAccessKey()`] function of the WebAdmin Web server.